-How are currency values and exchange rates affected by national interest rates?
+How are currencies and exchange rates affected by interest rates?

 • The value of a country's currency increases with higher interest rates compared to countries that offer lower interest rates